wpswings/event-tickets-manager-for-woocommerce/README.txt

    * Facebook Sharing of Events.
    * Send Tickets To Users On Processing Order Also.
    * Set The Price Of Event Tickets Depending On Specific User Type.
    * QR Code Inclusion on Tickets.
+Now Customer Can Scan Code with Event Ticket Scanner.
+   * Events Tickets allows you to filter any event related order in the order table.

 == TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF WOOCOMMERCE EVENTS PLUGIN ==

-The  Events Manager plugin lets the merchant add events as WooCommerce products and create ticketing websites with WordPress.
+The  Events Manager plugin lets the merchant add events as WooCommerce products and create ticketing website with WordPress.

 > Note:  Get [**Event Tickets Manager  for WooCommerce Pro**](https://wpswings.com/product/event-tickets-manager-for-woocommerce-pro/?utm_source=wpswings-events-pro&utm_medium=events-org-page&utm_campaign=events-pro)